pfdubois/BridgeBidding/source/Lebensohl.rst

 After this the Stayman dance is modified in obvious ways.
 For example, in these auctions, opener without a four-card major will have to bid:

-- 3N if he has no four-card major and either has a diamond stopper or was promised one by responder, or
+- 3N if he has no unbid four-card major and either has a diamond stopper or was promised one by responder, or
 - 4♣ to show responder that we lack a major fit or a diamond stopper.